MilanSkocic/codata/README.rst

 .. readme_inclusion_start

-`codata` is a Fortran library providing the latest codata constants (2018) and older values (2014 and 2010).
+`codata` is a Fortran library providing the latest codata constants (2022) and older values (2018, 2014 and 2010).
 It also provides an API for the C language and a python wrapper.
 The raw codata are taken from http://physics.nist.gov/constants.

 The constants (values and uncertainties) are implemented as double precision parameters for Fortran and as double precision protected variables for the C API.
 The units are given in the documentation.

+**Warning**: The release 1.0 will intoduce an API break where the constants will be implemented as derived type like a the [stdlib](https://github.com/fortran-lang/stdlib/pull/800) (see notes below).

-The names are quite long and you can alias them for shorter names
+The names are quite long and you can alias them for shorter names:

 .. code-block:: Fortran